I've been writing about foreign travel and European rock music online for over 12 years.

 But it do no harm to their musical career and they enjoyed great success.
 But then Fox left in a bitter split with guitarist Thom Blunier in 2009.
 Time heals all wounds with Fox returning in 2015 and Shakra continue to record and tour together.

-Fans of the likes of Fear Factory, Meshuggah and Soilwork may enjoy their synthesis of a futuristic, cyber interfusion which courses through their pounding Industrial onslaught.
+Fans of Fear Factory, Meshuggah and Soilwork may enjoy their blend of a futuristic, cyber interfusion which courses through their pounding Industrial onslaught.
 Sybreed had a intensive 10 year career until Nominet departed the band and an official break up was confirmed in late 2014.

 A band hailing from Basel as far back as 1970.
 In a similar vein to early Status Quo they played good old-fashioned Hard Rock and Blues as heard on their début album in 1971.